electron/unreleased/README.md

 ## Electron Unreleased Commit Audit

-This repository allows users to query information relating to release branches on [`electron/electron`](https://github.com/electron/electron).
+This repository allows users to query information relating to release branches on a desired repository.

 There are four potential actions possible:
 1. Reporting commits unreleased for a specific release branch.